 I will go through the record carefully to see whether there are any questions I have not answered, but I have tried to answer as many as possible.
 I want to leave with hon.
 Members the message that we fully recognise the need for increased capacity on that service, as has been made extremely clear in this debate.
 The rolling stock needs to be improved.
 That improvement can help to unlock economic opportunity—that has been made clear by colleagues on both sides speaking with one voice on behalf of their region.
 That voice has been heard and I will do all I can to make the transport of the area much improved.

-It is nice to see you in the chair, Mr Pritchard.
+It is nice to see you in the Chair, Mr Pritchard.
 I very much thank the Minister for his response, particularly about the need for additional capacity and more carriages.
 It is welcome that there will be more carriages and better services, particularly on evenings and weekends.
-There is not time to go through all colleagues’ comments but I thank all those up and down the route who have contributed to the debate.
+There is not time to go through all colleagues’ comments, but I thank all those up and down the route who have contributed to the debate.
 Various stations have been mentioned, from Kidsgrove to Stoke, through to those in Congleton, Alsager and Uttoxeter.
-There are many colleagues further afield along the route who have not have the chance to contribute but I know they are all very much in favour of improved services.
+There are many colleagues further afield along the route who have not had the chance to contribute, but I know they are all very much in favour of improved services.